freenas/freenas-docs/userguide/snippets/xseries.rst

 Connect Power Cords
 ~~~~~~~~~~~~~~~~~~~

-If any %brand% expansion shelves are connected to the X series array,
+If any %brand% expansion shelves are connected to the X series, power
-power them on first, then wait at least two minutes before connecting
+them on first, then wait at least two minutes before connecting power
-power cables to the X series array.
+cables to the X series.

 #include snippets/x_power.rst